-The introduction of a whole new line of modern McCormick tractors encouraged Tim Hubert and his team to take on the sales, service and parts franchise.Agri-Hire, currently based at Bramford near Ipswich, but soon moving to new premises close by, is already stocking parts and handling repairs and routine servicing of McCormick tractors in the county.Managing director Tim Hubert admits he was reluctant to even consider adding a tractor franchise to the business having dropped another make a few years ago.
+A successful agricultural equipment hire and manufacturing business in Suffolk is adding a third string to its bow by taking on sales, service and parts support for McCormick tractors.Agri-Hire, currently based at Bramford near Ipswich, but soon moving to new premises close by, is already stocking parts and handling repairs and routine servicing of McCormick tractors in the county.Managing director Tim Hubert admits he was reluctant to even consider adding a tractor franchise to the business having dropped another make a few years ago.